braughtg/GitKit-Text-old/README.md

 Notes:

 - The `...` can be most any content.
-- The `<exercises>` division should be used even if there is only one `<exercise>` because it forces the questions to be expanded and not shown as _pop-open_ elements.
-- The `<exercise>` divisions in an `<exercises>` division are numbered sequentially.
-The numbering restarts in a new `<exercises>` division.
-Thus each sub-[sub-]section should have only one `<exercises>` division.
 - If a section is short and does not require sub-sections then the `<subsection>` division should be omitted.

 ## Naming Conventions

 Every XML element that needs to be cross referenced using an `xref` must have an `xml:id` attribute.

-In addition any elements that are recognized by Runestone must have a `label`.
-For simplicity and consistency all of the elements identified below will have both an `xml:id` attribute and a `label` attribute with the same value.
+In addition any elements that are recognized by Runestone (e.g `<exercise.`) must have a `label`.
+For simplicity and consistency if an element has both an `xml:id` attribute and a `label` attribute they will have the same value.

-For example, an `<exercises>` division following the naming convention defined below might have the `xml:id` and `label` as follows:
+For example, an `<exercise>` division following the naming convention defined below might have the `xml:id` and `label` as follows:

 ```xml
   <exercise